Connection method overview

 To connect to a cluster, you can use:

-To connect to cluster nodes, follow the instructions in Connecting to a node over SSH.
+To connect to cluster nodes, follow the steps in Connecting to a node over SSH.

 Tip

 For integration with GitLab, we recommend using the GitLab Runner application installed in the cluster.
-For more information, see Continuous deployment of containerized applications using GitLab.
+Learn more in Continuous deployment of containerized applications using GitLab.

 Configuring security groups